JaronFontaine/Sub-GHz-IQ-signals-dataset/README.md

 ## Summary

 We provide a dataset with IQ signals captured from multiple Sub-GHz technologies.
 Specifically, the dataset targets wireless technology recognition (machine learning) algorithms for enabling cognitive wireless networks.
 The Sub-GHz technologies include Sigfox, LoRA, IEEE 802.15.4g, IEEE 802.15.4 SUN-OFDM and IEEE 802.11ah.
+Additionally, we added a noise signal class for allowing detection of signal abscence.

 The dataset was captured using a [RTL-SDR](https://www.rtl-sdr.com/) at a sampling rate of 2.048 MHz using coaxial cables.
 Two center frequencies (864.0 MHz and 867.4 MHz) were considered to cover all considered channels of the wireless Sub-GHz technologies.
 The following settings for the various technologies have been considered: